 Unmaking the archive: Archival photograph (shown below) Timothy O’Sullivan, 1868.
 Source: War Department.
 Office of the Chief of Engineers.
 U.S. Geological Exploration of the Fortieth Parallel.
 (1867 – 1881).

 The Breath Camera is a multi-part project that involves still images and performances.
-The performances intend to expand on the practice of noticing while immersed in a camera-form.
-The Breath Camera mixes the fleshy with the fleeting.
-It is a wearable form made to expand on capacities for noticing while immersed in/as camera.
+The Breath Camera mixes the fleshy with the fleeting: It is a wearable form made to expand on capacities for noticing while immersed in/as camera.
 Bellows removed from a 4×5 large-format view camera were modified and attached to a soft front standard with simple lenses and a soft back standard holds a viewing screen.
 Users shroud themselves in a long 1 x 4 metre darkcloth and supports the camera in their hands.
 Controlling the flexible bellows, air circulates through the camera, and images slip in and out of focus.